 The Company's consolidated financial statements as of December 31, 2015 and 2014, and for each of the three years in the period ended December 31, 2015, have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-The significant accounting policies described below have been applied on a consistent basis for all years presented, unless noted otherwise a.
-Basis of presentation (cont.)
+The significant accounting policies described below have been applied on a consistent basis for all years presented, unless noted otherwise.